michaelneu/pjl-honeypot/README.md

 When connecting to it via [PRET](https://github.com/RUB-NDS/PRET), you probably won't notice a difference to other printers, and dropping PCL files will store them in a configurable directory (see usage).

 The honeypot is a standalone Python 3 script and is contained in a single file, allowing you to drop it on your existing honeypots easily.
 Furthermore, you can use the [Dockerfile](Dockerfile) to include it in your honeypot setup conveniently.
+Please refer to the [docker-compose.yml](docker-compose.yml) for using the image within a compose environment.

 ## Usage